 Set a monthly budget.
 Configure a spending limit in the Anthropic console.
 This limits the financial exposure if the key is misused before you notice.

 Check configuration.
 Run /config inside Claude Code to review how your key and preferences are set.
-The apiKeyHelper setting lets you configure a script to retrieve credentials dynamically from a secrets manager.
+The apiKeyHelper setting lets you configure a script to retrieve credentials dynamically from a secrets manager — useful for production or team environments where you want the key injected at runtime rather than stored in a shell profile.
+For a guide to choosing and setting up a secrets manager, see How to Store API Keys Securely in AI Projects.

 What are common mistakes to avoid?